clumdee/clumdee.github.io_hyde/codes/_posts/2017-05-12-thailand-wages-by-occupation_full-code.md

 ## Summary and discussions

-From the data, it can be seen that average salaries of workers in Thailand in all occupations have increased over the past 16 years.
+The data shows that average salaries of workers in Thailand in all occupations have increased over the past 16 years.
 The growth rates, however, differ from occupation to occupation where occupations with high average salary experience pronounced fluctuation in growth rates.
-When taking into account the inflation rate, workers in the groups with low average salary see consistent increase in their spending power over the length of the dataset.
-This increase is smaller for groups with higher average salary, and two of them see their spending power decrease.
+When taking into account the inflation rate, workers in groups with low average salary see consistent increase in their spending power over the length of the dataset.
+This increase is smaller for groups with higher average salary, and two of them even see their spending power decrease.

 ### Choosing a job?